aalamri-stat6250/course-questions-wiki/week-02/README.md

 - Question (meisenbach-stat6250): Is SAS case sensitive?
 - Answer (meisenbach-stat6250): No
 - Question (aoneill2−stat6250): If a variable is not named correctly, does it generate an error in naming, or is the error type hard to pin dow?
+- Answer (aalamri−stat6250): yes
 - Question (cyuan10−stat6250): Are variable names case-sensitive and what other ‘rules’ or ‘guidelines’ are there around what makes a good variable name?
 - Answer (cyuan10−stat6250): Some basic rule is to name the file so that you the user or any other users will understand what it is.
 Use case or “_” to help distinguish between words.
 - Question (yren10−stat6250): Can a variable name contains other symbol like "$" or "#"?
 - Answer (yren10−stat6250): No,can only contains numbers, letters or underscores.
 - Question (akumar30−stat6250): What is the maximum size of character data type variables?
 - Answer (akumar30−stat6250): Character variables can be up to 32,767 bytes long.
+- Question (aalamri−stat6250): What is the minimum size of character data type variables?
+- Question (aalamri−stat6250): Based on the outcumes, how to if the name of the variable is incorrect?